Stephen Kulinić: Deposition

 Because of his ardent Roman Catholicism and his allegiance to the Hungarian Kingdom, Stjepan was not popular among his Bosnian subjects.
 Towards the end of his reign, the Inquisition came to Bosnia and burned several dozen heretics in Vitez for ten years..
 In 1232, when a disorder caught Hungary, the Bosnians revolted and deposed ban Stjepan.
-His throne was seized by Matija Ninoslav.
+His throne was seized by Matej Ninoslav.

 Ban Stjepan and his wife, banica Ancila, had a son, Sibislav.